cryptedx/ha-usbip-client/README.md

 This is a Home Assistant add-on that acts as a USBIP client.
 It connects to an existing USBIP server to access remote USB devices, making them available to Home Assistant.

+## Background story

+Huge thanks to [irakhlin's hassio-usbip-mounter](https://github.com/irakhlin/hassio-usbip-mounter) for the inspiration!
+While trying out his addon, I encountered some strange behavior with my HA addons, so I had to remove it, leaving me with an unresolved challenge — how to achieve high availability on my Proxmox cluster.
+So, I decided to create my own USBIP addon, and here it is.

 ## Features

 - Connects to a remote USBIP server.